-Travel to India Themes: Irrigation 4: the Ganges Canal and Haridwar
+Notes on the Geography of India Themes: Irrigation 4: the Ganges Canal and Haridwar

 A similar story can be told in North India, represented here chiefly by the Ganges Canal, engineered by Proby Cautley and paid for by the East India Company.
-For much more on this project and its complexities see Irrigation in British India.

 The Eastern Jumna canal, northeast of Delhi.
 Mogul-built, British restored, it became the model for the huge irrigation projects that the British undertook in the northern plains.